Alfonso Tamay

-Alfonso Arístides Tamay Sánchez (born 13 May 1993) is a Mexican professional footballer who plays as a winger.
+Alfonso Arístides Tamay Sánchez (born 13 May 1993) is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club Tepatitlán.

 Career

 Youth

-Alfonso Tamay came up through Tigres UANL youth system.
+Alfonso Tamay came up through UANL youth system.
 He played for the Houston Dynamo in the 2010 SUM U-17 Cup as 'Tamay Sánchez' and led the tournament with four goals in four games.
 Back with Tigres for the Clausura 2011 Under-17 tournament, he won the goal-scoring title after scoring 17 goals.

-In 2013, he was sent out on loan to Puebla, where he won the Copa Pachuca prior to making his league debut with Puebla on January 5, 2014, in a 2–2 draw against Club Universidad Nacional.
+In 2013, he was sent out on loan to Puebla, where he won the Copa Pachuca prior to making his league debut with Puebla on January 5, 2014, in a 2–2 draw against Pumas UNAM.